 The preservation of the Lake District’s natural beauty continues.
 In June 2019, the National Park Authority purchased Brackenthwaite Hows.
-A popular stopping point for tourists in the Georgian and Victorian Eras, the hill top view was immortalised by JMW Turner in his 1797 watercolor, Crummock Water, Looking Towards Buttermere.
+A popular stopping point for tourists in the Georgian and Victorian eras, the hill top view was immortalised by JMW Turner in his 1797 watercolor, Crummock Water, Looking Towards Buttermere.

 Geography of the Lake District

 The vast majority of the Lake District National Park comprises three broad bands of rock.
 These formations trend from SW to NE.
 This rock band is made up of the Skiddaw Group in the northwest, formed about 500 million years ago.
 Skiddaw mainly consists of metamorphosed mudstones.
 The Borrowdale Volcanic Group has outcrops in central Lake District.
-This region comprises lavas and ash flows that erupted during a cataclysmic period of vulcanism, which occured over 450 million years’ ago.
+This region comprises lava and ash flows that erupted during a cataclysmic period of vulcanism, which occurred over 450 million years’ ago.
 The Windermere Group, in the Park’s southeast, includes slates, siltstones, sandstones, and limestones formed in shallow tropical seas.
 Hidden beneath is a batholith of granite.
 This batholith has moved them upwards, over millennia, into a central dome of mountains.